-Frequently Asked Questions-

 Our ranch has many animals to choose from.
 Unfortunately we cannot guarantee any specific species of animal on any future hunt date – it is impossible to do since we do not know what people are going to shoot each and every day.
 When you have a reservation to hunt our ranch, we hold a hunting spot for you, not a specific animal.
 On your hunt date, you are free to shoot whatever animal(s) you’d like to.
 You can shoot more than one animal if you’d like.
 You just pay for whatever animal(s) you harvest at the end of the day – simple as that!
 It is not unusual for a single person to shoot multiple animals on a one-day hunt with us.
 For that reason we DO NOT guarantee we will have specific animals on your hunt date.
-Your deposit is non-refundable if your desired animal is not in stock.
-In that case, you can reschedule your hunt date but will be charged an additional $100 deposit.
+Your $100 trespass fee is non-refundable if your desired animal is not in stock.
+In that case, you can reschedule your hunt date but will be charged an additional $100 payment.

 How long is my hunt?

 All our hunts begin in the morning.
 We ask that you arrive at 6:30am when the gate opens, and we’ll get you started just as soon as you’re ready.
 If you need a bit of time to sight your rifle in, you may do so before your hunt at our range, located on our property.
 We do not allow people to come out and strictly target practice – the only use of our range is for hunters to sight in their rifles.
 As soon as you’re ready to go, we sign you in and get you started on your adventure.